After missed deadline, Congress looks to reach police reform deal

-A bipartisan solution on policing legislation has eluded Congress over the last year.
-Members of Floyd's family maintained their push for reform legislation in their loved one's name during their trip to Washington, meeting with leading lawmakers in between their White House visit with Biden Tuesday.
+A bipartisan solution on policing legislation has eluded Congress over the past year.
+Members of Floyd's family renewed their push for reform legislation during a trip to Washington on Tuesday, the anniversary of Floyd's killing, meeting with leading lawmakers in between a White House visit with Biden.

 Floyd family attorney Benjamin Crump said the president told them "he doesn't want to sign a bill that doesn't have substance and meaning, so he is going to be patient to make sure it's the right bill, not a rushed bill."

-But within Congress and Minnesota's own delegation, a partisan divide over what should happen moving forward illustrates the remaining challenges.
+But the divide among Minnesota's own delegation mirrors the stubborn division in Congress, with a sharp partisan split over what should happen moving forward.

 Any major change made to win over GOP votes could risk the support of Democrats.
-Scott, the only Black Republican in the Senate, is prominently working with Democratic Rep. Karen Bass of California and New Jersey Sen. Cory Booker on a path forward.
+Scott, the only Black Republican in the Senate, is prominently working with two Democrats, Rep. Karen Bass of California and New Jersey Sen. Cory Booker, on a potential path forward.

 "I'm not going to negotiate here for my friend Senator Cory Booker," Smith, a Democrat, said.
 "I've spoken to him about this, and I look to Senator Scott and Senator Booker to, I hope, come up with a solution that allows us to deliver this kind of accountability."

-Minnesota's senior Senator, Democrat Amy Klobuchar, took a similar tone, saying in a statement that Booker "has been relentless in his pursuit of justice and I am hopeful that we will reach an agreement with Republicans."
+Minnesota's senior senator, Democrat Amy Klobuchar, struck a similar tone, saying in a statement that Booker "has been relentless in his pursuit of justice and I am hopeful that we will reach an agreement with Republicans."

-In Minnesota, state legislators continue to discuss a dozen police reform proposals put forward by House Democrats, with nearly all of the current debate taking place behind the scenes ahead of a likely mid-June special session.
+In Minnesota, state legislators continue to discuss a dozen police reform proposals put forward by House Democrats, with nearly all of the debate taking place behind the scenes before a likely mid-June special session.

-On Tuesday, however, Senate Majority Leader Paul Gazelka, R-East Gull Lake, cast new doubt over the prospects of new policing legislation this session when he posted a video on Twitter pleading for more resources for police while expressing skepticism around the urgency for new police accountability measures at this moment.
+On Tuesday, however, Senate Majority Leader Paul Gazelka, R-East Gull Lake, cast new doubt over the prospects of policing legislation this session when he posted a video on Twitter pleading for more resources for police while expressing skepticism around the urgency for new police accountability measures.

-Citing recent reports of gun violence around Minneapolis since the Legislature's regular session ended earlier this month, Gazelka said "more police" were the solution to the surging spate of violence in the city.
+Citing recent reports of gun violence around Minneapolis since the Legislature's regular session ended May 17, Gazelka said "more police" were the solution to the surging spate of violence in the city.

 A similar partisan view could still be ahead in Washington even if Scott, Bass and Booker reach an agreement.
 Republican Rep. Tom Emmer said in a statement that "efforts to reform our system of policing should be focused on providing more resources and training to our men and women in uniform, not less."